Types of Retirement Plans: Which Is Right for You?

 A Simplified Employee Pension IRA is a retirement account that offers tax advantages for business owners and the self-employed.

-And it actually is simple.
 As the business owner, you can shop for a SEP IRA from various financial institutions and pick the details of your plan.
-Contributions are tax-deductible and the money grows tax-deferred until retirement.
+Contributions are generally tax-deductible and the money grows tax-deferred until retirement.

 RMDs: SEP IRAs are subject to required minimum distribution rules (for more details, see IRS Retirement Topics: RMDs).

-Withdrawal rules: If you withdraw your money before age 59 ½, you may be subject to income tax and a 10% penalty.
+Withdrawal rules: A SEP IRA follows the same distribution rules as a Traditional IRA.
+Generally, if you withdraw your money before age 59 ½, you may be subject to income tax and a 10% penalty.

-The difference is in the details of employer matching.
-With SIMPLE IRAs, employers are required to either: match every contribution an employee makes to their plan, up to 3% of the salary, or contribute a flat 2% of the employee’s salary, regardless of whether the employee chooses to contribute.
+With SIMPLE IRAs, employers are required to either: match every contribution an employee makes to their plan, up to 3% of compensation, or contribute a flat 2% of the employee’s salary, regardless of whether the employee chooses to contribute.

 RMDs: SIMPLE IRAs are subject to required minimum distribution rules (for more details, see IRS Retirement Topics: RMDs).